 Those of us of a certain age well remember the delight in our parents or our friends or ourselves snapping those hallmark instant images; waiting impatiently for them to develop in our hand; and cherishing the little white-framed pieces of our past.
 Then the world turned digital.
-Actually holding a printed photograph was so yesterday.
+Actually holding a printed photograph was so yesterday, until we were all introduced to sydney photocopier lease.
 Grabbing a selfie with a smartphone and posting it to Instagram became the standard of visual self-expression.

 Or did it?
 All of a sudden, quietly and seemingly without fanfare, the "Polaroid Experience" is making a comeback among…Millennials.
 Yes, Millennials.
 There's a great deal of conversation and interest around why.
 Regardless of the answer, key lessons are evident for anyone involved in leveraging a brand through visual media– particularly if any members of the target audience are Millennials.